Planned Parenthood Officials Say They've Halted Use Of Title X Family Planning Funds

 "It is unethical and dangerous to require health care providers to withhold important information from patients," Ayers' statement said.
 "During this period of limbo while we wait for the court to rule, our affiliates are not using federal Title X funds to provide care.
 We are continuing to fight this illegal rule in court and to provide care to all people — no matter what."

-In the meantime, Planned Parenthood will dip into emergency funds to continuing providing care.
+Planned Parenthood says it will dip into emergency funds to continuing providing care.
 Officials say about 40% of Title X recipients nationwide receive health services at the group's clinics.

+This comes at a time of uncertainty for the organization.
+Earlier this week, Planned Parenthood's board announced it had replaced President Dr. Leana Wen with an interim leader.
+Wen said she was fired after a "secret" meeting over philosophical differences.

 On Tuesday, Maine Family Planning announced it would stop accepting Title X dollars after nearly five decades as a grantee.
 The organization operates 18 of its own clinics and sub-contracts with other health centers around the state to provide reproductive health services through the federal program.